phaze-the-dumb/VRCOSCS/docs.md

 ### Basic Usage

-**Note: VRCOSCS Does NOT run the code in the order it is written, due to how js treats objects.**
+**Note: VRCOSCS (sometimes) Does NOT run the code in the order it is written, due to how js treats objects.**

 (it runs it in alphabetical order)